skovsgaard/podcatcher/README.md

 # Podcatcher

-Module for easily creating a CLI podcast feed manager.
+Module for creating a podcast feed manager.